weatherill-james/BSc-Project-code/README.md

 <ins>Clone</ins> this repository.

 Do not use "Download ZIP".
-Some `.npz` files are large and are committed using Git's "large file storage" (LFS):
+Some `.npz` files are large and are committed using Git's "large file storage" (LFS), which require `git clone` to be downloaded correctly.
 ```bash
 git clone https://github.com/James-Weatherill/BSc-Project-code.git
 cd BSc-Project-code